lead-free/cmd_proc/README.md

 //if(...)
 ```

-This conditional tree approach becomes tedious to maintain when the number of executable commands grows. cmdproc offers an abstract, easily tweakable command lookup architecture.
+This conditional tree approach becomes tedious to tweak when the number of executable commands grows. cmdproc offers an abstract, easily tweakable command lookup architecture.

 ## How to